 The U.S. tax system is really pretty basic.
-In a nutshell, tax law boils down to this: You owe the government a portion of your income and earnings.
-Income tax is usually withheld from your pay by your employer throughout the year based on what you will probably owe given certain factors.
-No one knows if you've overpaid or underpaid your tax until you prepare and file your return.
-If you've overpaid your tax, you'll receive a refund.
-If you've underpaid, you must pay the difference by the tax filing date, usually April 15.
+In a nutshell, tax law boils down to this: you owe the government a portion of your income and earnings.
+Income tax is usually withheld from your pay by your employer throughout the year, based on what you will probably owe given certain factors.

-You'll hear a lot of people talk about tax provisions with strange names, such as "deductions," "credits," and "exemptions."
+You'll hear a lot of people talk about tax provisions with names like "deductions," "credits," and "exemptions."
 These are all good things.
 They reduce the amount of tax you must pay.
 There are basically two ways to reduce your income tax.
 One is to reduce your income.
-The other involves taking advantage of these tax breaks.
+The other involves taking advantage of tax breaks.

-The most important tax deductions for young people are often those for student loan interest, tax credits for college education, and tax credits that can help you save for retirement.
+The most important tax reductions for young people are often those for student loan interest, tax credits for college education, and tax credits that can help you save for retirement.
 You'll retire someday, and those years will be easier if you start saving now.
-These deductions and credits can all be taken in addition to the standard deduction and your personal exemption, reducing your taxable income even further.

 Practical Tips for Preparing Your First Return